Tips & Tricks

 Developping an app on Chiliz Chain Mainnet requires first to test it on Spicy Testnet, in order to check that your code handles testCHZ tokens well without having to use tons of expensive CHZ tokens.
 For that purpose, you can obtain Testnet tokens for free through our Spicy Faucets:

-In order to free yourself from this limitation, you can create your own token on Spicy Tesnet!
-Indeed, Chiliz Chain (Mainnet and Tesnet) are EVM-compataible chains, and the CHZ and testCHZ tokens are really ERC20 tokens.
+In order to free yourself from this limitation, you can create your own token on Spicy Testnet!
+Indeed, Chiliz Chain (Mainnet and Testnet) are EVM-compataible chains, and the CHZ and testCHZ tokens are really ERC20 tokens.

 Here are the steps to create your own token on Spicy Testnet: